ignithor/Assignment_Cogar_Group_C/docs/source/index.rst

 As illustrated in the :ref:`component diagram <uml-c>`, the component interacts with the Recipe Tracker, the Human Command Monitoring, the speaker, the navigation and the perception components.

-To communicate with Recipe Tracker, the Human Command Monitoring and the navigation it uses a data interface called step.action, exposing the data of the current step of the recipe.
+To communicate with Recipe Tracker, the Human Command Monitoring and the navigation it uses a data interface called *step.action*, exposing the data of the current step of the recipe.

 .. code-block:: text